FLAMEGPU/FLAMEGPU2/examples/python_boids_spatial3D_bounded/README.md

 If running with visualisation enabled then passing the argument `--steps 0` will ensure the simulation runs indefinitely.
 E.g.

 `python boids_spatial3D.py --steps 0`

+Alternatively, specifying 100 steps would allow you to explore the final simulation state after 100 steps have completed.